 On June 29, 2021, shareholders of the Company approved the Omnibus Equity Incentive Plan (the "Equity Incentive Plan"), replacing the previous stock option plan of the Company (the "Legacy Plan").
 The Legacy Plan continues to be authorized for the sole purpose of facilitating the vesting and exercise of existing awards previously granted under the Legacy Plan.
 Once the existing awards granted under the Legacy Plan are exercised or terminated, the Legacy Plan will terminate and be of no further force or effect.
 The maximum number of Common Shares issuable under the Equity Incentive Plan shall not exceed 9.9% of the issued and outstanding Common Shares from time to time.
 The Equity Incentive Plan is a rolling plan as the number of shares reserved for issuance pursuant to the grant of stock options and restricted share units ("RSUs") will increase as the Company's issued and outstanding share capital increases.
 Under the Equity Incentive Plan, directors, officers, employees, and consultants may be granted stock options and/or RSUs to purchase Common Shares.
 Vested RSUs are convertible into Common Shares on settlement.
 Limits have also been set in respect of the maximum number of stock options or RSUs that may be issued to insiders at any time as well as within any one-year period.

-As of the date of this AIF, there were 7,019,429 Stock Options, and 5,292,464 RSUs, to acquire Common Shares outstanding.
+As of the date of this AIF, there were 3,481,583 stock options, and 4,959,222 RSUs outstanding.

 9. MARKET FOR SECURITIES

 Price Range and Trading Volume